spartantri/kringle2020/docs/achivements/A-Snowball/A-Snowball.md

 ```

 ## Solved challenge
-Use the predicted missing code `3589479461` in this case, and use it in another window in the `Easy` level at the Snowball challenge source page https://snowball2.kringlecastle.com/, to have the achivement unlocked the game should be won at the impossible level inside the `iframe` on the kringlecon page.
+Use the predicted missing code `3589479461` in this case, and use it in another window in the `Easy` level at the Snowball challenge source page https://snowball2.kringlecastle.com/, to have the achievement unlocked the game should be won at the impossible level inside the `iframe` on the kringlecon page.

 ![Solved](A-Snowball-impossible.png)